unixwzrd/oobabooga-macOS/macOS-Install.md

   This is the speech to text utility, modules or libraries from OpenAI, which I believe may be hosted locally as the model it uses is fairly small, though I haven't had a chance to check it out yet.

   The issue with Whisper is that it requires some older Python packages which will cause NumPy to be downgraded and there you have a problem.
 Hopefully this will be sorted out soon.

-## NOTE THIS IS INCOMPLETE- To be continued

-There are a number of other modules like Pandas and SciPy which need review on Apple Silicon, many of these are used in oobabooga and elsewhere.

-Please run through the steps and feel free to comment, update, clarify, or contribute.
-My goal is to make this oobagooba macOS community grow and thrive, it can if everyone helps out a little bit.

-Thank you to all who have helped out in the past and continue to do so, and thanks to the Original oobagooba team for their Brilliant work, and all the other teams who have contributed to making this work.

-There many others too and I will eventually get to everyone here.